Trail System Open to the Public

 Two of Ohio’s Cleanest Streams

-State researchers were stunned to discover that one of Chalet Nivale’s two headwater streams earned a virtually unheard-of “perfect” Biotic Integrity Index Score of 60.
-The second tributary earned an impressive score of 54, making both streams the highest-ranked waterways in the entire Scioto Brush watershed.
-What these scores mean to the layman is that they posses a high diversity of fish species for their size, exceptionally clean water, and a high-production of aquatic insects and invertebrates which fuel the richness of the aquatic ecosystem.
+State researchers from Ohio Division of Wildlife were stunned to discover that Chalet Nivale’s two headwater streams earned a virtually unheard-of “perfect” or near perfect Biotic Integrity Index Scores.
+The two streams are the highest-ranked waterways in the entire Scioto Brush watershed.
+What these scores mean to the layman is that they possess a high diversity of fish species for their size, exceptionally clean water, and a high-production of aquatic insects and invertebrates which fuel the richness of the aquatic ecosystem.
 By preserving Chalet Nivale, the Arc has not only protected a treasure house of plant species, but has ensured that the excellent water quality of its splendid streams will be protected for all time.

 History of Chalet Nivale’s Preservation

 For decades, botanists in Ohio have raved about the botanical hotspot on Bacon Flat Road in Adams County.
 When a cabin was developed on the site in the 1980’s, many of Ohio’s naturalists feared the worst for the future of the plant diversity.
 The foreboding increased when a large addition was added to the cabin in the 1990’s.
 It was a great conservation victory when, in 2004, the Arc purchased Chalet Nivales’ first two tracts which protected most of the Snow Trilliums, totaling 15 acres and found a preserve caretaker to live in the residence.
 In 2008 a third tract was purchased expanding the preserve to 106 acres and protecting most of the watershed of two exceptionally pristine tributaries of the Scioto Brush Creek as well as outstanding rock formations.